Filter

 - Click Add filter

-Figure 55: With Advanced filters, you can filter on biotypes and CPM expression values.
+Figure 56: With Advanced filters, you can filter on biotypes and CPM expression values.

-Click on Save to save the filter including biological insights and advanced filtering.
+Click on Save to save all filters.

 P-value and FDR p-value